How To Say Goodbye In Different Languages (40+ List)

 • In Japanese さようなら (sayōnara) means farewell, as if you’re not going to see the other person for a long time. じゃね (ja ne) or またね (mata ne) are more casual ways to say “see you”.
 People can be offended if you say さようなら when you’re going to see them again soon, because they might think that you don’t want to meet them.

-• In Malaysia, particularly in urban areas like Kuala Lumpur, the formal Malay term for goodbye, “Selamat Tinggal”, is rarely used in everyday conversation.
-It might even feel a bit strange for some to use it in casual settings.
-Instead, the English words “Bye” or “Bye Bye” have been widely adopted and are commonly used to bid farewell in both formal and informal situations.
+• In Malaysia, particularly in urban areas like Kuala Lumpur, people rarely use the formal Malay term for goodbye, “Selamat Tinggal” in everyday conversation.
+Some even feel a bit strange to use it in casual settings.
+Instead, the English words “Bye” or “Bye Bye” have been widely adopted and are commonly used now in both formal and informal situations.

 • Here’s how to say ‘goodbye’ in some more languages: ‘Hejdå’ in Swedish, ‘Agur’ in Basque, ‘Nashledanou’ in Czech, ‘Hoşçakal’ in Turkish, ‘Tchau’ in Portuguese, ‘Dovidenja’ in Croatian, and ‘La Revedere’ in Romanian.